Glossary

 North Borneo Company, British: See North Borneo.

-North British and Edinburgh & Glasgow Railways: British
+North British and Edinburgh & Glasgow Railways: British railways local post.

 North British Railway: British railways local post.